V-Varga/TrichoCompare/README.md

 ```

+Version 1.2 of MitoFates was used for this project, and the program was installed on the Lund University Bioinformatics course server.

 Please note that as of the writing of this section on 16.09.2022, the MitoFates website was not accessible.
 It is unclear whether this is a temporary error.

 #### SignalP